hindu-comm/weblogs/non-hindu/doTheMath/2024/07/2024-07-05_mm-2-cosmology.md

 ## Our Sun

-Our sun and solar system are roughly 4.5 billion years old—about a third the age of the universe.
-As mentioned above, it is just one of approximately 100 billion in our galaxy, and it’s not a particularly special or bright one.
+Our sun and solar system are roughly 4.5 billion years old—
+about a third the age of the universe.
+As mentioned above, it is just one of approximately 100 billion in our galaxy,
+and it’s not a particularly special or bright one.

-When you walk under a dark sky and see lots of stars, how many are intrinsically dimmer than our sun?
+When you walk under a dark sky and see lots of stars,
+how many are intrinsically dimmer than our sun?
 Not many.
 Only 15 of the 2,000 most-visible naked-eye stars are dimmer than the sun.

 ## Diversion: Dim Stars